Security Programme Management

 Control Statement

-Develop, document, and disseminate an agency-level cybersecurity incident management plan to respond to cybersecurity incidents.
+Develop, document, and disseminate an organisation-level cybersecurity incident management plan to respond to cybersecurity incidents.

 Control Recommendations